 Think about this point- would the mastery of this rare skill makes a person interesting?

 Our goal was to publish a book on the Dao of Strategic Assessment this past year.
 Due to the devaluation of published books, the irrelevant view on strategic thinking and the on-going trend of IP thievery, we decided not to publish it at this moment.

-We will discuss the approach of applying these concepts and these principles from this great strategy classic.
-They are already sitting in the ever-timed queue of this blog.
+We will discuss the approach of applying these concepts and these principles from this great strategy classic in a future post.
+Some of those are already sitting in the ever-timed queue of this blog.